When the flood calls,

 "No. No waiting," Starsky grunted, "Lift your ass."

 Hutch obeyed the command and Starsky knelt back and tugged his pants down, stopping to pull off his shoes before removing them altogether.
 He paused for just a moment to take in the sight of Hutch; the ruddy column rising thick from the thatch of golden hairs, and the strong groin muscles arrowing to the generous, pink balls.
 He leaned down quickly and ran his tongue up the shaft to flick it into the tempting slit, smiling when Hutch cried out in pleasure.
 He wended his way back down, tongue moving sensuously along the big vein until he reached the full sac.
-He took the left ball into his mouth and Hutch groaned.
+He tongued the sac and took the left ball into his mouth, and Hutch groaned.
 Starsky tugged at it gently, then released it to give the same treatment to the right.
 He felt Hutch's hands bury themselves in his hair as he let the second one escape his mouth.
 He wet his tongue and nosed underneath, stroking the slick perineum, and Hutch spread his legs wide.
 Starsky braced his forearms underneath Hutch's thighs, lifting them and pushing up and out to spread him even wider, giving Starsky access to the puckered flesh hiding below.

 "God!"
 Hutch cried as Starsky tongued him, stroking him repeatedly before slipping the tip into his opening.
 Hutch moaned again, and Starsky heard him take panting breaths.
 Starsky decided to up the ante, and sucked on his finger to wet it thoroughly before sliding it unexpectedly into Hutch's body.